This is an excerpt from Start From Zero: Build Your Own Business & Experience True Freedom.

 Carl says his deeper “why” keeps him going.
 “For me, it’s about leaving an impact on the world and helping to solve a problem for the greater good, as well as creating a place for others to work where they can live the lives they want to live… like I wanted when I was an employee.”

-Carl’s six tips to starting your own business are:
+Carl’s six tips for starting your own business are:

 2. Change your own beliefs.